In the previous tutorials you worked with a simple data model that

 The Column Attribute

 You can also use attributes to control how your classes and properties are mapped to the database.
-Suppose you had used the nameFirstMidName
+Suppose you had used the nameFirstMidName for the first-name field because the field might also contain a middle name.
+But you want the database column to be named FirstName,

 because users who will be writing ad-hoc queries against the database

 are accustomed to that name.
-To make this mapping, you can use the Column
+To make this mapping, you can use the Column attribute.The

-property, as shown in the following example: [Column("FirstName")] public string FirstMidName { get; set; }Run the Student Index page again and you see that nothing has changed.
+FirstMidName property, as shown in the following example: [Column("FirstName")] public string FirstMidName { get; set; }Run the Student Index page again and you see that nothing has changed.
 (You can't just run the site and view the home page; you have to select the Student Index page because that causes the database to be accessed, which causes the database to be automatically dropped and re-created.)
 However, if you open the database in Server Explorer as you did earlier, you can expand the

-.
+Student table to see that the column name is FirstName.
 In the Properties window, you'll also notice that the name-related fields are defined as 50 characters in length, thanks to the

-attributes you added earlier.In most cases, you can also make mapping changes using method calls, as you'll see later in this tutorial.
+MaxLength attributes you added earlier.In most cases, you can also make mapping changes using method calls, as you'll see later in this tutorial.

 In the following sections you'll make more use of data annotations attributes as you expand the

-data model.
+School data model.
 In each section you'll create a class for an entity or modify a class that you created in the first tutorial.

 Note If you try to compile before you finish creating all of these entity classes, you might get compiler errors.